gterai/RidgeR/README.md

 You can use our programs using the Docker framework.
 Download "workdir.tar.gz" and "Dockerfile" in a directory you like.
 Then type the following command in the directory.

 ```
-docker build -t qrnastr:0 -f Dockerfile .
+docker build -t qrna:0 -f Dockerfile .
 ```

 Now, you are able to run our programs.

 ## Extracting secondary structural features from single RNA sequences.
+ The
- The QRNAsingle.pl is a program for extracting secondary structural features from single RNA sequences and their corresponding activity data.
+ single.pl is a program for extracting secondary structural features from single RNA sequences and their corresponding activity data.
  You can run it by the following two simple procedures.

 ### 1) Preparing a data directory